+A streamer, youtuber, bearer of cats, I wear many many hats.
 I'm biographically innocent, innocently impossible, impossibly personable, personably social, socially acceptable, acceptably weird.
-24, an adult by America's standards but not by my own.
+An adult by America's standards but not by my own.
 I live to write and write to read, I read to live.

 Hi, I'm Joy Miller.
-I'm an actress, singer, songwriter, computer geek who got into poetry more than 40 years ago as a performer.
+I'm an actress, singer, songwriter, computer geek who got into poetry back in 1974 for intramural competitions.
 Poetry interpretation is at the core of my acting technique.
 Nothing like it!
 The condensed soup of all literature.
-I live in Escondido, California, and have two grown children - one in New York City, the other in Austin, TX.
+I have two grown children - one in New York City, the other in Austin, TX.
 Looking forward to the marathon!

 Born to write, inspired by many, Published Author since 2014, Soaring High, a born Jamaican.

 Born to write.
 Inspired by words.
 I've been writing poems, short stories, and non-fiction (mostly journaling) for years, but never shared.
 The Poetry Marathons have brought me out of my shell.
 The friendships and support found are amazing!